Utagai/.files/README.md

 # .files (dotfiles)

 These are my dotfiles.
-They apply to my Linux machines mostly, but there may be some artifacts from my short stint on OS X, and some hacky workarounds for WSL.
+They apply to my Linux machines mostly, but there may be some hacky artifacts from my short stint on OS X and/or WSL.

 ![demo](./rsrc/screenshot/screenshot.gif)